Rodeffs/BG3_Builds/solo_honour_mode.md

 1. Cast Fog Cloud directly on her and hide there with her
 2. On the next turn shoot her point-blank and make this hit a critical with either Luck of the Far Realms or Killer's Sweetheart.
 Now she will be paralysed due to Surgeon's Subjugation Amulet and you may quickly finish her

-This method also applies to Sarevok if you want to fight him
+This method also works with Sarevok if you want to fight him

 ### The Finale